 - Keep your sense of humor.
 Being able to laugh at the world around you and at yourself is a wonderful and healthy ability.

 Before menopause, women have a lower incidence of coronary events than men.
 After menopause, risks are similar in both groups.
 It was thought that post-menopausal hormone replacement therapy (HRT) would produce a reduced risk of coronary disease.
 However, in 2002, data from a major study showed an early increase in risk in women with pre-existing coronary disease.
 It currently remains unclear if HRT protects the heart.
 You should discuss this with your physician.

 A history of heart disease in your father or brother aged 55 or younger or in your mother or sister aged 65 or younger increases your risk of developing coronary disease 1.3 to 1.6 times.

 The prevalence of cardiovascular disease in adults is highest in non-Hispanic African Americans, afflicting 40.5 percent of men and 39.6 percent of women.
 Thirty percent of non-Hispanic white men have cardiovascular disease as do 23.8 percent of non-Hispanic white women.
-The prevalence is lowest in Hispanics, 28.8 percent of men and 26.6 percent of women.
+The prevalence is lowest in Hispanic men, 28.8 percent, and 26.6 percent of Hispanic women.
 There is not much that can be done to change your family, age and ethnic risk factors.
 However, there are other factors that are within your power to change.